Published on 06-Jul-2011

 "We have been able to anticipate our industrial investments more effectively and be more efficient in their implementation." - Sébastien Rohart, General Manager Europe

-Business Analytics, Predictive Analytics, Smarter Marketing, Smarter Planet, Business-to-Consumer
+BA - Business Analytics, BA - Predictive Analytics, Smarter Marketing, Smarter Planet, Business-to-Consumer

 Smarter Solutions for Retail